tonioloewald/bindinator.js/docs/react.md

 The whole classical inheritance pattern (even though under the hood Javascript does prototypical inheritance) means that if a subclass fails to call an inherited method correctly things can go wrong, sometimes in subtle ways.
-It would be better if super(props) were a guaranteed behavior and the Component class had a virtual method that could be overridden for this purpose.

 The last two lines exist solely because of React's need to pipe things around, even within a component.
 More on this below.